TherminDev/HuntAKiller/Cases/BlairWitch/Ep5.md

 - Rosemary missing
 - Sherrif not taking calls from Anthony
 - Items and files that shouldn't exist found
-- Lumber-mill was demolished over a decade ago
+- Lumber-mill was demolished over in 1950's
 - Someone or something interfering with rosemary's site
 - Vision goes blurry wen looking at text on site